TranPhucVinh/Cplusplus/Data structure/Hash map/Map/Implementations.md

     return 0;
 }
 ```
-# Create a map from value, key of an existed map
+# Create a new map with key, value from value, key of an existed map
 With his vector:
 ```cpp
 vector<int> nums = {2,3,1,3,2};